jamesm224/phage-plasmid-classification/README.md

 The files in this repository contain code and smaller data files.
 If you want additional information, please reach out to James Mullet for further information/questions (jmullet@mit.edu).
 Additionally, genomes and other metadata can be found on Figshare located here: [https://figshare.com/s/b0ffbc71c0bf43e251df](https://figshare.com/s/b0ffbc71c0bf43e251df)

 1. Bins Folder - Contains many scripts used in the experimental design of this project
-2. Data Folder - Includes the input testing/training data and classified phage-plasmid accessions
+2. Data Folder - Includes the input testing/training data and classified phage-plasmid-like element accessions
 3. Plots Folder - Contain a few of the plots code created in experiment (feel free to reach out if you want additional plots code)

 RF Classifier Input Example: